 60. Address for service

-Every licensee shall forward to the Minister an address for service of any notice, order or direction under this Act.
+Without limiting the provision that may be made by regulations under section 67(1AA), every licensee shall forward to the Minister an address for service of any notice, order or direction under this Act.

+[Section 60 amended: No. 17 of 2024 s.
+189.]

 60A.
 Service of documents on 2 or more licensees

 (1) Where there are 2 or more registered holders of a licence, those registered holders shall, by notice in writing signed by each of them and served on the Minister, nominate one of the registered holders as being the person on whom documents relating to the licence that are required or permitted by this Act to be served may be served.